fstark/blog/content/blog/welcometonext/welcometonext.md

 ## Variants

-After the NeXT Cube, NeXT create the NeXTstation.
+After the NeXTcube, NeXT create the NeXTstation.
 It is more or less identical to the cube, the only difference is the form factor.
 All cables are interchangeables between a cube and a NeXTstation.

 Then, there was the NeXTstation Color.

-Then, there wer "turbo" versions of each machine, (Cube Tubo, Station Turbo, Station Turbo Color).
+Then, there wer "turbo" versions of each machine, (Cube Tubo, Station Turbo, Station Color Turbo).
 Unfortunately, the keyboard are incompatible, the turbos use a variation of Apple's ADB.

 ## Memory configurations